brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 A few weeks ago I wrote about [primary IDs](/nanoglyphs/026-ids) in applications, UUIDs versus sequences, and more novel techniques like ULIDs and Stripe's generated IDs, both of which aim to introduce a time component so that they're roughly in ascending order.

 I got one of my best newsletter responses ever (people care about their IDs!), so I'm following up here with a few of them.
 It turns out that generating random-ish IDs in roughly ascending order is far from a unique idea, with many examples of prior art besides the ones that I'd mentioned.

+On a meta note, I've been wanting to include reader feedback/opinions since starting this newsletter, so keep it coming.

 ### UUID V6 (#uuid-v6)